Gauravjsh127/python-learnings/9-strings-leetcode/README.md

 Given a string, determine if it is a palindrome, considering only alphanumeric characters and ignoring cases.
 Example 1: Input: "A man, a plan, a canal: Panama" Output: true Example 2: Input: "race a car" Output: false

+## Problem 6 : String to Integer

+String to Integer
+Example 1: Input: "42" Output: 42